hesseljw/NeuralOperatorLEE/README.md

 # Neural-operator surrogates for outdoor acoustics (LEE–FDTD)

-This repository provides training scripts accompanying the paper **“Towards Neural-operator Surrogates for Outdoor Acoustics using Parameterized Wind Profiles and Terrain”** (JASA submission).
+This repository provides training scripts accompanying the paper **“Towards Neural-operator Surrogates for Outdoor Acoustics using Parameterized Wind Profiles and Terrain”** (for JASA submission).

 We learn operators that map parameterized **wind profiles** $U(z)$ and/or **terrain profiles** $h(x)$ to **complex acoustic pressure fields** on a fixed 2D region-of-interest (ROI) grid: